×

 We asked people living in Medina to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Medina, it is essential to pack modest clothing in line with the Islamic dress code, including long-sleeved shirts, long skirts or trousers, and a headscarf for women.
 You should also pack lightweight and breathable clothing due to the hot climate.
 Don't forget to bring a good quality sunscreen, sunglasses, and a hat to protect yourself from the intense sun.
 Pack your essential toiletries, but remember that certain items, such as alcohol-based perfumes and pork-derived products, are prohibited in Saudi Arabia.
 Bring any prescription medications you need, along with a copy of your prescription and a doctor's note, as some medications are controlled substances in Saudi Arabia.
 Pack a multi-adapter for your electronics as the plug type in Saudi Arabia may be different from your home country.
 Also, consider packing a portable charger for your devices.
 Bring important documents such as your passport, visa, driver's license, medical records, and academic certificates.
 It's also a good idea to have copies of these documents.
 Pack some familiar items from home to help you settle in, such as photos, favorite books, or comfort food.
 However, be mindful of the cultural differences and avoid bringing items that might be considered offensive or illegal in Saudi Arabia.
-Lastly, don't forget to pack a basic first aid kit, a reusable water bottle to stay hydrated, and comfortable shoes for walking," replied a member in Medina.
+Lastly, don't forget to pack a basic first aid kit, a reusable water bottle to stay hydrated, and comfortable shoes for walking," remarked one expat in Medina, Saudi Arabia.

 AGS Worldwide MoversAGS Worldwide Movers